Funding Comic Western Gothic

 So to recap, that’s: tracking, mixing, mastering, pressing, promoting, marketing, and touring.

 Well partner, that kinda depends on your taste.
 After a whole bunch of research on how to run one of these things, I created a list of gifts I hope will feel worthy of your generosity.
-We’ve got tons of exclusive items, one of a kind lathe-cut records, and limited run merchandise we will only ever offer once for this fundraising campaign.
+For starters, you can pick up the most important thing—the record itself.
+I’ve got tons of exclusive items, exciting one-of-a-kind gifts, and limited run merchandise I will only ever offer once for this fundraising campaign.

 And if, as Willis Alan Ramsey says, your tastes get a little strange, you can always count on me to peddle some bizarre pledge gifts as well.
-Baseball cards, boudoir shoots, existential conversations with wisemen, and prank calls are on my list of unconventional items I’d be happy to trade for a donation.
+Boudoir shoots, existential conversations with wisemen, and prank calls are on my list of unconventional items I’d be happy to trade for a donation.

 I am blessed to share gifts from some of my many talented friends as well.
-They’ve donated everything from traditionally-tooled Diné silver jewelry to tattoos and woodcuts (as well as a litany of novelty items and experiences you pledge for at your own peril).
+They’ve donated everything from traditionally-tooled Diné silver jewelry to chain-stitched bandanas (and a litany of novelty items and experiences you pledge for at your own peril).

 What Are You Doing On Your End?